Bathurst Correctional Centre

 Bathurst Correctional Centre, originally built as Bathurst Gaol in 1888, is a prison for men and women located in the city of Bathurst, New South Wales, Australia, and operated by the Department of Communities and Justice.
 Bathurst holds inmates sentenced under State or Australian criminal law, along with a small number of remand prisoners.

-The prison is made up of three sections: a medium-security and remand facility for male inmates, a minimum-security facility for male inmates, and a new maximum-security facility for male inmates, due to open in 2020.
+The prison is made up of three sections: a medium-security and remand facility for male inmates, a minimum-security facility for male inmates, and a new maximum-security facility for male inmates, opened in 2020.
 A small number of female inmates are housed within a separate compound on the grounds of the medium-security area.